bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js25">25.
 Find the Factors of a Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program prompts the user to enter a positive integer and calculates and displays its factors.
+<p>This program prompts the user to enter a positive integer and calculates and displays
+its factors.</p>
 <pre>
 // Prompt user for a positive integer let number = parseInt(prompt("Enter a positive integer:"));